hclivess/nado/README.md

 block producer pools, transaction pools, peer pools and block hash pools.
 Participants add credibility over time to those who share their opinions on what the state of the network is.

+## Burn-to-Bribe system
+In the beginning, all users have the same chance at receiving a reward every block.
+If they succeed, they are issued both tokens and a penalty.
+This penalty lowers chance of further finding rewards in relation to other users, but it can be negated by burning a portion of the coins they mined or obtained otherwise.
+Currently, the model is set up in 1:10 ratio, which means that 1 portion of burn negates 10 portions of  penalty.
+Both penalty and burn are counted from the smallest unit of NADO, so the lowest penalty resolution is 0.0000000001 and the lowest burn/bribe resolution is 0.0000000100.
+This system was created as an additional measure against inflation after implementation of elastic distribution.

 ## What about security?

 There are no guarantees for security of NADO, mainly because of its highly experimental character.
 Compared to more